Abhijeetbyte/Adminator/README.md

 <br/>

-The purpose of this "ClipSwipe" ad blocker is to improve the user's watching experience by removing intrusive or unwanted advertisements.
+The purpose of this "Adminator" ad blocker is to improve the user's watching experience by removing intrusive or unwanted advertisements.
 It does not involve redirecting ads to different servers or altering the ad delivery process.

 ## Getting started 🔥